ydb-platform/ydb/BUILD.md

  - libidn11-dev
  - ninja 1.10+

+ We run multiple clang instances in parallel to speed up the process by default.
+Each instance of clang may use up to 1GB of RAM, and linking the binary may use up to 16GB of RAM, please make sure your build host has enough resources.

-##### Runtime requirements:
+##### Runtime Requirements
- The following packets is required to run ydbd.
+ The following packages are required to run ydbd server:

  - libidn11
  - libaio

-##### How to build:
+##### How to Build
- Currently x86_64 linux is supported.
-Building was tested on Ubuntu 18.04 and Ubuntu 20.04 Note when multithreading build is on operation each instance of clang can use up to 1 GB of RAM.
-Linkage of binary file can use up to 16Gb ram.
-Please make sure system has enough memory.

-1. Add repositories to install dependencies
+1. Add repositories for dependencies

-    Note following repositories is required for **ubuntu 20.04**.
-If your GNU/Linux distributive already have required build dependencies you need to skip this step.
+    Note: the following repositories are required for **Ubuntu 20.04**.
+You may skip this step if your GNU/Linux distribution has all required packages in their default repository.
-    For more information look in to your distributive instruction and https://apt.llvm.org and https://apt.kitware.com/
+    For more information please read your distribution documentation and https://apt.llvm.org as well as https://apt.kitware.com/
      ```
-    wget -O - https://apt.llvm.org/llvm-snapshot.gpg.key|sudo apt-key add -
+    wget -O - https://apt.llvm.org/llvm-snapshot.gpg.key | sudo apt-key add -
-    wget -O - https://apt.kitware.com/keys/kitware-archive-latest.asc |sudo apt-key add -
+    wget -O - https://apt.kitware.com/keys/kitware-archive-latest.asc | sudo apt-key add -
     echo 'deb http://apt.kitware.com/ubuntu/ focal main' | sudo tee /etc/apt/sources.list.d/kitware.list >/dev/null
     echo 'deb http://apt.llvm.org/focal/ llvm-toolchain-focal main' | sudo tee /etc/apt/sources.list.d/llvm.list >/dev/null